jtangelder/react-flux-backbone/README.md

 - Flickr async example with loading notifications.
 - Dumb stores, complex actions.
 The actions should contain the business logic (XHR, validation(?)), the stores just for data.
+- Minified size is about ~70KB with Gzip, which includes jQuery, React, Backbone and the Flux dispatcher.

 ### Notes
 Inspired by this article; http://www.toptal.com/front-end/simple-data-flow-in-react-applications-using-flux-and-backbone